FunmiLS/Oracle-RAG-Streamlit-Application-/README.md

 Insert the retrieved context into the prompt sent to the LLM.

 5. **Generate**
-The LLM produces a grounded response, ideally with citations.
+The LLM produces a grounded response, with citations.

-6. **Evaluate**
-Assess retrieval quality, answer faithfulness, latency, and cost.

 ---